 Co-Op Mart, 478 Dien Bien Phu, Da Nang

-Tip: If you purchase more than 2 million dong worth of goods at Metro they will deliver it to Hoi An.
-If you have a Metro account they will deliver free of charge.
+Tips: For a big ‘grocery shop’ we recommend the Big C and MM Mega Market (Metro).
+If you purchase more than 2 million dong worth of goods at MM Mega Market, they will deliver it to Hoi An.
+If you have an account with them, they will deliver free of charge.
 When you have finished shopping do not proceed to the check-out counter at the front, instead go to the Dispatch area at the back.
 It takes them a long time to process it but this allows you to come in to Da Nang by motorbike.
 Ask what time they deliver.
-According to Michael Johnson who provided this information, they are usually ‘spot on time-wise’.
+According to Michael Johnson, who provided this information, they are usually ‘spot on time-wise’.

-There are local buses that go to Da Nang as well as a shuttle bus run by Hoi An Express (110,000 vnd one way).
+There are local yellow buses from Hoi An to Da Nang and back, which should cost you no more than 25,000 VND, as well as a shuttle bus run by Hoi An Express (110,000 VND one way).
 The shuttle bus runs every hour on the hour from 4am – 11pm.
 Pick up is 9 Phan Chau Trinh Street, Hoi An Old Town.
 Stops in Da Nang include 108 Bach Dang & 37 Hung Vuong Streets.
 For more information contact Ms Lam, Hoi An Express.

 Tel: +84 (0) 938 405 917

 Again, if you choose to take the local bus, you should pay no more than 25,000.
 Some bus drivers may try to jack up the price and pocket the cash — if this happens, and they refuse to accept 25,000, then if you end up buying a ticket, make sure to take a picture of the driver and license plate after you get off the bus, and report the incident to the to the tourist office, or to us at [email protected]